 - If your child needs to leave school for any reason he/she must sign out at reception with written permission from parent/carer.

-- If your child is late to school, we will inform you by text on the day that your child has arrived late into school and they will be expected to serve a breaktime detention.
+- If your child is late to school 3 times or more they will be expected to serve an after school detention.

 Holiday requests in Term Time